cirruslabs/packer-plugin-tart/.web-docs/components/builder/tart/README.md

 - `rosetta` (string) - Whether to enable Rosetta support of a Linux guest VM.
 Useful for running non-arm64 binaries in the guest VM.
 A common used value is `rosetta`, for further details and explanation run `tart run --help`.
 - `run_extra_args` (list(string)) - Extra arguments to pass to `tart run` command.
 For example, you can enable bridged networking by specifying `--net-bridged=en0`.
 - `ip_extra_args` (list(string)) - Extra arguments to pass to `tart ip` command.
 For example, you can use a different resolver in case of bridged network by specifying `--resolver=arp`.
+- `vnc_recording_dir` (string) - Directory where PNG snapshots of the VM screen should be written.
+When set, the builder connects to Tart's `--vnc-experimental` server during `tart run`, records the initial setup/provisioning session, and only writes a new snapshot when the framebuffer changes.
+Existing contents of this directory are removed when recording starts, and snapshots from the current run are preserved if the build fails.
+Cannot be used with `disable_vnc`.
+- `vnc_recording_interval` (duration string | ex: "1s") - How often to check the VNC framebuffer for changes when `vnc_recording_dir` is set.
+Defaults to `"1s"`.
 - `vm_base_name` (string) - The name of the VM to be used for the initial cloning.
 Can be either a local VM or a remote VM that will be pulled from a registry.
 Mutually exclusive with `from_ipsw` and `from_iso`.

 ### SSH connection configuration